Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Anatomical links to computations

+The anatomy of the brain is important to consider, as this too could have direct implications for the future design of adaptive AI systems.
+Several areas in the brain have this incredible structure, -- layers in the cerebral (neo-) and cerebellar cortex -- which could be a critical part of new architectures for AI systems.
+There is a long-standing debate about representation emergence from data vs. architecture constraints~\cite{Lake_Ullman_Tenenbaum_Gershman_2017,Raghu2021}, but it is increasingly clear that architecture is critically important and linked to function.
 Fundamental work dating back to the 1970’s is worth revisiting.
 Vernon Mountcastle describes a framework of the organizational principle of the neocortex~\cite{Mountcastle1978}.
 He delineates evidence that the major functional division in the neocortex is not whether an area is ``sensory'' or ``motor,'' but rather the vertical neocortical column constitutes the basic computational unit, and the input-output pattern merely dictates the space of information it acts upon—namely, the ``auditory'', ``visual'' or ``motor neocortex'' has the same cellular scaffold and should only considered a particular region based on the type of sensory input.
 Nonetheless, this architectural bias gives rise to computations on information with brain area-specific information.

 Form ties to function, and one emerging hot topic is how cortical circuits implement learning from prediction errors across cell types and layers.
-Building on the initial discovery of sensory prediction errors in cortex~\cite{keller_sensorimotor_2012}, additional works have begun to record from subtypes of neurons such as parvalbumin (PV), VIP, SST, and excitatory neurons in order to form a more complete model of how both excitatory and inhibitory neurons across layers could implement the learning rule~\cite{Green2023ACE,Wilmes_2024,LEINWEBER2017} (Figure~\ref{fig:circuits}a).
-This work in cortex follows earlier work that discovered reward prediction errors (RPEs) in the midbrain (within the ventral tegmental area)~\cite{schultz_neural_1997,cohen_neuron-type-specific_2012,Gershman2024ExplainingDT}, and they are also part of an inhibitory-gated circuit, where GABAergic neurons play a critical role in the computation of RPEs~\cite{Eshel2015ArithmeticAL} (Figure~\ref{fig:circuits}b).
+Building on the initial discovery of sensory prediction errors in cortex~\cite{keller_sensorimotor_2012}, subsequent works have begun to record from subtypes of neurons such as parvalbumin (PV), vasoactive intestinal peptide (VIP) and somatostatin (SST) classes of interneurons, and excitatory neurons in order to form a more complete model of how both excitatory and inhibitory neurons across layers could implement the learning rule~\cite{Green2023ACE,Wilmes_2024,LEINWEBER2017} (Figure~\ref{fig:circuits}a).
+This work in cortex follows earlier work that discovered reward prediction errors (RPEs) in the midbrain (within the ventral tegmental area)~\cite{schultz_neural_1997,cohen_neuron-type-specific_2012,Gershman2024ExplainingDT}, and found that they are also part of an inhibitory-gated circuit where GABAergic neurons play a crucial role in the computation of RPEs~\cite{Eshel2015ArithmeticAL} (Figure~\ref{fig:circuits}b).